usr_02.txt For Vim version 9.1. Last change: 2024 Oct 05

 :help command-bar

-to find out about the '!' argument for custom commands.
+to find out about the '!' argument for custom commands.16) Window management commands always start with CTRL-W, so you find the

 corresponding help at :h CTRL-W_letter.
 E.g.